Link Search Menu Expand Document

 BinaryBulkDeleteByKey

-This method is used to delete the rows from the database via the list of primary keys by bulk.
-It is only supporting the PostgreSQL RDBMS.
+This method deletes rows from the database using a list of primary keys in bulk.
+It is supported only for PostgreSQL.

 Call Flow Diagram